Technology

 Planes facets influences

-Technical Formal and functional
+Technical Formal material & functional

-Organizational Systemic and behavioral
+Organizational Systemic operational & behavioral

-Cultural Symbolic and ethological
+Cultural Symbolic meaning & ethological

 The above planes intersect at the personal level like three dimensions in a room define the space available for activity to take place in the room; these relations arise from the personal and the social capacity of tools to shape the world of their user and the user as the technology is used.